cseanburns/semantic_web_development/src/3d-images-lists-backgrounds.md

 Using the [`object-fit`][object_fit_w3] property, we can scale the image within the box.
 Values include `fill`, `contain`, `cover`, `none`, and `scale-down`.
-In the HTML code below, I use classes to style the same image for each of those values:
+First, in the HTML code below, I use classes to style the same image for each of those values.

 ```
 <h3>Fill</h3>